Eagle Ford drilling rig

 Climate-related risks and opportunities may affect our business planning through impacts to demand for our product, product costs, supply chain, daily operating and mitigation activities, project design and emissions reduction projects, among others.

 Compliance with policy changes that create a carbon tax, fee, emissions trading scheme or greenhouse gas (GHG) reductions could significantly increase product costs for consumers and reduce demand for natural gas and oil-derived products.
-Demand could also be eroded by conservation plans and efforts undertaken in response to global climate-related risk, including plans developed in connection with the Paris Agreement.
+Demand could also be eroded by conservation plans and efforts undertaken in response to global climate-related risk.
 Many governments also provide, or may in the future provide, tax advantages and other subsidies to support the use and development of alternative energy technologies that could impact demand for our products.
-However, there are also opportunities associated with increased demand for lower-carbon energy sources such as natural gas to displace coal in power generation and in combination with carbon capture and storage in the production of hydrogen for industrial use.
-More information about these opportunities is included in the LNG and Low Carbon Opportunities sections.
+However, there are also opportunities associated with increased demand for lower carbon energy sources such as LNG to displace coal in power generation.
+Read more in the Business opportunities section.

 Supply chain